DoktorMike/DoktorMike.github.io/_posts/2017-04-09-A-few-thoughts-on-apparent-bimodality-for-regression-problems.md

 ![plot of chunk 1vs2](/images/figure/1vs2-1.png)

 As is always instructional let's look at the posteriors of the parameters of our second model.
 They are depicted below.
-You can clearly see that the "increase in slope" parameter $\omega$ clearly captures the new behavior we wished to model.
+You can clearly see that the "increase in slope" parameter $$\omega$$ clearly captures the new behavior we wished to model.

 ![plot of chunk model results](/images/figure/model results-1.png)